scheidelg/SEC530-London-2020/Notes.md

  8. After successfully testing, change the TTL on GoDaddy to 1 week.

+ 9. Go back to the GitHub repository settings and enable 'Enforce HTTPS'.

 **Setup Initial OneNote Notebook Pages**

 Refer to the notes in the OneNote template notebook for customizing and updating for this class.